deepchecks/checks-demo/README.md

-# Deepchecks Sandbox
+# Deepchecks Demo

-This project is a sandbox to quickly display the usage of a few checks from the [Deepchecks](https://github.com/deepchecks/deepchecks) library.
+This project is a demo to quickly display the usage of a few checks from the [Deepchecks](https://github.com/deepchecks/deepchecks) library.

 ## Running locally